Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Discussion

 We will only make relative statements about the inference and encoding times of our models, since it is always possible to take more or less potent hardware with which different runt-times will be obtained.

 The inference times of all three models are significantly faster then the respective encoding times.
-GMM based models are slower than DMPs, but still fast enough for online motion generation for robotic applications.
+ProMPs and the GMM based models are slower than DMPs and OCPs, but still fast enough for online motion generation for robotic applications.

 The differences of encoding times are more prominent.
-DMPs, as the simplest model without matrix multiplications and with a simple loss function that is only a difference between values, are significantly faster than the GMM based models.
+DMPs, as the simplest model, without matrix multiplications and with a simple loss function, are significantly faster than the GMM based models.
+OCPs and ProMPs are between them, but this is most definitely implementation dependent, as ProMPs also run an EM-Algorithm optimization, like the tbGMR approach.
 While the tbGMR approach remains on the order of seconds, a run-time of the SEDS optimization can take on the order of a minute\footnote{On an Intel(R) Core(TM) i5-7500 CPU @ 3.40GHz with 8GB of RAM}.